purohitdheeraj/jamb-web/spec.md

 - for chimney and light products we have 4 col grid and 5 col grid
 - we can use common component for both cases by passing `col` as prop

+## mobile responsive
+- making this layout responsive was simple grid flex-wrap did the work

+## animation
+- for subtle animation have used motion.dev